afalbrecht/apperception/README.md

+# *Architectonic Apperception Engine*

-# The source code for the *Architectonic Apperception Engine*, which extends the original *Apperception Engine* by Richard Evans with memory.
+This project presents the source code for *Architectonic Apperception Engine*, which extends the original *Apperception Engine* by Richard Evans with memory.

 ## Installation instructions